-- How many S/N course credits can I include on my degree plan?
+- How many S/N course credits can I apply to my degree requirements?

-- I was given "S" grades for course credits transferred from an international institution where an equivalent A/F grade could not be determined.
+- Course credits that I transferred from an international institution were assigned “S” grades because equivalent A/F grades could not be determined.
 Do these credits count toward the S/N limit?

-- Does applying graduate course credits earned at another accredited institution to the master’s degree plan affect how time to degree is calculated?
+- Does applying graduate course credits earned at another accredited institution to my master’s degree requirements affect my time limit for degree completion?

-No. The time spent earning graduate course credits at other institutions is not included in the time to degree calculation even if those credits are applied to the degree plan.
+No. The time spent earning graduate course credits at other institutions is not included in the time to degree calculation.

 - Does applying graduate course credits earned as a non-degree seeking student at the University to the master’s degree plan affect how time to degree is calculated?

-No. The time spent earning graduate course credits as a non-degree seeking student is not included in the time to degree calculation even if those credits are later applied to the degree plan.
+No. The time spent earning graduate course credits as a non-degree seeking student is not included in the time to degree calculation.

-- If a student is terminated from a program for exceeding the time limit on earning the degree, can the student apply for readmission to the program?
+- I was terminated from my program for exceeding the time limit for degree completion.
+Can I apply for readmission to my program?

 - I have been admitted to take graduate courses as a Graduate Professional Development (GPD) student.
 Do I have to register every term?